 Sitosterolaemia is a very rare condition.
 The exact number of people with sitosterolaemia is unknown.
 Although less than 100 cases have been reported worldwide it is likely that many cases remain undiagnosed.

-Sitosterols are often referred to as plant sterols or phytosterols Sitosterolaemia may also be called phytosterolaemia.
+Sitosterols are often referred to as plant sterols or phytosterols.
+Sitosterolaemia is also sometimes called phytosterolaemia.

 What causes it?

 Sitosterolaemia is caused by a gene alteration in either the ABCG5 gene or the ABCG8 gene.
 Inheriting one copy of the altered gene is not enough to cause the condition but inheriting two altered genes, one from each parent, results in the condition.
 This pattern of inheritance is called autosomal recessive.

 Inheriting two copies of the identical gene alteration is referred to as homozygous sitosterolaemia.
 Inheriting different alterations, in either the same or different genes, is referred to as compound heterozygous sitosterolaemia.
 Both the homozygous and the compound heterozygous form lead to very high concentrations of sitosterols in the blood and a build-up of sterols in the tissues.

 When you eat foods that contain sitosterols they are absorbed by our intestine.
 Two of our genes (ABCG5 and ABCG8) are responsible for the production of a transporter protein which is involved in sterol transport.
 These transporters sit in the cells that line the intestines and pump any sterols that are absorbed back into the intestine; just like a taxi service.
 As a second protective mechanism the liver also excretes sterols back into the intestines in bile, which is needed for digestion.